dataloop-ai-apps/video-utils/README.md

        - Merges videos sequentially
        - Maintains original annotations

-Both functions preserve the original annotations and can optionally track objects across frames using either ByteTrack or DeepSORT algorithms.
+Both functions preserve the original annotations and use ByteTrack for object tracking across frames.